Yvand/Hugo-EntraCP/content/docs-azurecp/usage/install.md

   - __Safe__ method: Recommended for production environments with multiple servers:

-  { alert icon="💡" text="Run this script on ALL SharePoint servers running the service \"Microsoft SharePoint Foundation Web Application\" and/or the central administration, sequentially (not in parallel), starting with the server running the central administration." />
+  {{< callout context="caution" title="Important" icon="alert-triangle" >}} Run this script on ALL SharePoint servers running the service \"Microsoft SharePoint Foundation Web Application\" and/or the central administration, sequentially (not in parallel), starting with the server running the central administration. {{< /callout >}}

   ```powershell
   <#